-On January 11, 2017, the shareholders meeting of TransAsia Airways Corp., which is the Company's investee recognized in investments accounted for under the equity method, approved the liquidation proposal.
-Full impairment loss has been provided to the related balance of investments accounted for under the equity method after assessing the impairment test in 2016.
+However, after factoring into conditions such as absolute size of the Company's holding, approved the liquidation proposal.
+Full impairment loss has been provided to the related balance of investments accounted for using the equity method after assessing the impairment test in 2016.